antonfischl1980/icinga/README.md

 ### Ebuild error

-[the issue tracker is located in our **GitHub** repository.](https://github.com/antonfischl1980/icinga/issues) If an ebuild appears to produce an error, please report it there.
+[the issue tracker is located in my **GitHub** repository.](https://github.com/antonfischl1980/icinga/issues) If an ebuild appears to produce an error, please report it there.

 # Contributing